antonisdim/haystac/docs/index.rst

 Important note on sample analysis
 ---------------------------------

-The first 3 steps (filter, align, likelihoods) can be executed automatically when you call the probabilities or abundances mode of rip.
+The first 3 steps (filter, align, likelihoods) can be executed automatically when you call the probabilities or abundances mode of haystack.

 Important note on path notation
 -------------------------------